Sheut/Sheut.github.io/README.md

 Hello Worlds!

+This is still in it's early stages.

-i do not consent to anything in this repository/website being used by ai, or any form of bot/software without explicit concent. if you would like to redistribute or use anything on this site please ask for permission first, and/or check here for updates/changes to these terms.
+i do not consent to anything here being used by ai.